 The spectrum shown in Fig.~\ref{fig:proton_photon_neutrino_stat} corresponds to our set of fiducial parameters.
-We will examine its sensitivity to this choice of parameters in the following section.
+We examine its sensitivity to this choice of parameters in the following section.
 Here, we discuss how the overall spectral shape departs from other models proposed in the literature.
 First, this spectrum represents an average over a time-dependent evolution through the coronal volume, while other models generically evaluate the spectrum as the steady state solution to the transport equation.
-To better visualize this time evolution, we plot in Fig.~\ref{fig:proton_photon_neutrino_evol} the time-dependent spectra of a proton population (top panel) injected at an initial time $t=0$ together with the corresponding secondary neutrino spectra (middle panel).
-For each, the thick black line shows the average spectrum representative of a stationary corona, i.e., on timescales $t\gg t_{\rm adv}, t_{\rm esc}$.
+To better visualise this time evolution, we plot in Fig.~\ref{fig:proton_photon_neutrino_evol} the time-dependent spectra of a proton population (top panel) injected at an initial time $t=0$ together with the corresponding secondary neutrino spectra (middle panel).
+In those panels, we also show the average spectrum representative of a stationary corona, obtained on timescales $t\gg t_{\rm adv}, t_{\rm esc}$.
 Early on $(t\lesssim 0.2t_{\rm adv}$), the proton spectrum $\varepsilon_p^2 {\rm d}N_p/{\rm d}\varepsilon_p$ grows in intensity and to larger energies due to acceleration.
 This is in agreement with the standard result ${\rm d}N_p/{\rm d}\varepsilon_p\propto \varepsilon_p^{-1-t_{\rm acc}/t_{\rm esc}}$ in the absence of energy losses and backreaction on the turbulence~\citep{1954ApJ...119....1F}, implying that for $t_{\rm acc}<t_{\rm esc}$, as is the case here (Fig.~\ref{fig:timescales}), $\varepsilon_p^2 {\rm d}N_p/{\rm d}\varepsilon_p$ is an increasing function of $\varepsilon_p$.
-However, once the proton energy density comes close to the turbulent energy density, damping becomes effective and nonlinear backreaction becomes effective.
+However, once the proton energy density comes close to the turbulent energy density, damping becomes effective and non-linear backreaction becomes effective.
 This effect is visible in the plot of the turbulent energy power spectrum in the lower panel, which reveals damping.
 In agreement with \citet{lemoineNonlinearAspectsStochastic2024}, the acceleration rate drops for low energy particles, while higher-energy particles keep gaining energy by interacting with larger-scale modes.
 The proton spectrum then levels out, shaping a proton spectrum with, approximately, ${\rm d}N_p/{\rm d}\varepsilon_p \propto \varepsilon_p^{-2}$.
 A clear signature of this effect is to produce a flat extension to the neutrino spectrum, below the peak energy at $\sim\,$TeV energies, that results from $pp$ interactions.
 Models that do not include the backreaction of accelerated particles on the turbulence, or that assume $\xi_p\lesssim 10^{-3}$ (see thereafter), rather produce a neutrino spectral shape with a pronounced peak at TeV energies.